Conrad Heighton Leigh

-Conrad Heighton Leigh (born 1883) was an English artist, illustrator and member of Brighton Arts Club.
+Conrad Heighton Leigh (27 May 1883 – 20 March 1958) was an English artist, illustrator and member of Brighton Arts Club.

 Life and work

-Conrad Leigh was born in Brighton, Sussex on 27 May 1883.
+Conrad Leigh was born in Brighton, Sussex.
 His father was Thomas Leigh M.R.C.P.S., L.R.C.P. a surgeon.
 He attended Rostellan House School, Brighton and the Old Brighton Grammar School before studying at the Brighton school of art (much later merged into Brighton University) under William H. Bond (1861–1918) He went on to study at the Slade School of Art in London and the Académie Julian in Paris.
 He is particularly well known for his sporting and military subjects, many of which were used as illustrations for books, periodicals and popular postcards in the early half of the 20th century.
 His work featured regularly in the Strand Magazine, The Daily Mirror, Wide World and the Windsor Magazine.